foxriver76/sales-taxes/README.md

 # TypeScript implementation of the sales taxes problem

 ## How-To:
-You can execute the cli by using the following command while you are inside the repository directory:
+You can execute the cli by using the following command while you are inside the repository directory (you can also start from other directories):

 ```bash
 node ./build/index.js file <path-to-file>